Mulu National Park

 |

-4D3N Pinnacles & show caves
+4D3N Mulu National Park - The Pinnacles & show caves

 Start your 4D3N adventure with a visit to Deer & Lang's cave and stay for the bat exodus at sunset.
 Spend a night in the park then begin your journey to camp 5, visiting Wind & Clearwater cave along the way.
 The next morning, scramble up Gunung Api via a steep trail, climbing over razor-sharp rocks and up metal ladders (at your own risk!) until you are rewarded with a stunning vista of limestone outcrops rising out of the surrounding forest.
 Return to camp 5 for another night before heading back to Park HQ the following day.